Oracen/procflow/README.md

 This straightforward example is all trivial to understand.
 But what happens when the logic gets convoluted?
 When the system state gets tangled?
 When you're not sure if you're hitting all branches of your code, or multiple layers of abstraction mean that process logic is multiple layers deep?
 This is the problem we want to set out to solve.
 By decorating with `procflow` tracking annotations, it becomes possible to record the structure of the process logic.
 In essence we use unit testing to assist in visibility for both devs and product owners.

 ### Adding Flow Tracking
 The current system is a little verbose, but it is relatively straightforward.
 First, we initiate a tracker object (in this case, a `graph` tracker) and `defer` its closure with `defer tracker.CloseTrace()`.
 Next, we instantiate some `Start` nodes to record an entrypoint into our program.
 Then, we proceed through our program annotating with `Task` or `End` (return value or error, as appropriate), propagating the context each time.
-Let's look at how the `proc1` function looks after annotation:
+Here's how the `proc1` function looks after annotation:

 ```go
 package procflow_test